RustyJoeM/docx-template-filler/README.md

 Whole application consists of a single file: "`docx-template-filler.exe`".

-It does not need to be installed, or does not have any external dependencies.
-It should run on "any" recent windows, and does not have any external dependencies.
+It should run on "any" recent windows.
+It does not need to be installed, and does not have any external dependencies.

-I recommend to put the application executable into some standalone folder.
-It uses the folder where it is located as a default output folder.
-This means it places the all generated DOCX files here.
+I recommend to put the application executable into some standalone folder, as it places all the generated DOCX files next to where it is located.

 ## build - "docx-template-filler.exe"